isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

 The director's expression changed immediately.

 "Mr. Iha, when did we start selecting people with disabilities for our company?
 Isn't it the other way around?
 People with disabilities choose Tokyo Colony, don't they?
-If the Colony closes its doors to them after just one interview, they will never get another chance, will they?
+If the Colony closes its doors to them after just one interview, they will never get another chance, won't they?
 I think their abilities can only be confirmed with time, can't they?
 Where would they go if they were rejected at the interview stage?"

 It was the rebuke as if I had been drenched with cold water from my head to my feet.